 UCAS Track does what it says on the tin: it lets you keep track of your applications and amend some personal details (for example, if you move house or change email address).

-Some offers can be accepted or declined through UCAS Track, so don't forget to log in regularly and check the status of your applications.
-You can apply for a university place through Clearing using UCAS Track, too.
+Offers can be accepted or declined through UCAS Track, so don't forget to log in regularly and check the status of your applications.

 Once you've applied for a course at Anglia Ruskin, we'll also send you an email inviting you to access our applicant portal.
 As a student, you can continue to use the portal for useful information such as course timetables.